bretmh/hands_on_flutter/README.md

 # Flutter Interview Project Intro

 Welcome to the Flutter Interview Project.
-You will have a total of 60 minutes to complete the action items below.
+You will have a total of '60 minutes' to complete the action items below.
 Please note that you will not be graded on your design/UX skills.

 ## Prerequisites